AzureCloudMonk/quick-tour/INSTALL.md

 export GOPATH=$HOME/go
 ```

-In depth details on `GOPATH can be found [https://code.google.com/p/go-wiki/wiki/GOPATH](here).
+In depth details on `GOPATH can be found on the [go-wiki GOPATH page](https://code.google.com/p/go-wiki/wiki/GOPATH).

 ## GOPATH on  Windows